Hypothyroid Success Story: 40 Pound Weight Loss and Diabetes Reversed in 3 months with T3 + NDT + Fasting

 But don't give up!
 You can feel better.

-If you've been struggling with hypothyroidism, weight loss, or insulin resistance and think you would benefit from my approach - please see this link for more information on working with me on a 1-on-1 basis.
+If you've been struggling with hypothyroidism, weight loss, or insulin resistance and think you would benefit from my approach then you can learn more information about my weight loss program and therapies here.

 Let me know if you have any specific questions about this case below and I will answer them.